New service set to be launched by the Ffestiniog Railway

 Passengers will have an hour to explore the area with its extensive woodland trails.
 For those who are less adventurous, the station tearooms will be open and there will be a chance to catch up on history by taking a look at the Interpretation boards which have installed as well as opportunities to watch the woodland birds come to feed on the bird table.

 Further ‘Victorian’ services may be added, subject to demand.
-Other services planned include ‘Woodland Wanderer’, which also runs between Porthmadog and .
+Other services planned include ‘Woodland Wanderer’, which also runs between Porthmadog and Tan-y-Bwlch.
 ‘Mountain Spirit’ will run from Porthmadog to the line’s terminus at Blaenau Ffestiniog while ‘The Quarryman’ will run in the opposite direction.

-‘Gelert Explorer’ will run from to Beddgelert and ‘The Aberglaslyn’ will operate between Porthmadog and Beddgelert.
+‘Gelert Explorer’ will run from Caernarfon to and ‘The Aberglaslyn’ will operate between Porthmadog and Beddgelert.
 ‘Snowdonia Star’ runs from Caernarfon to Porthmadog with ‘The Harbourmaster’ running in the opposite direction.
 Finally, ‘The Cwellyn’ will operate between Caernarfon and Rhyd Ddu.

 Passengers may also wish to visit the , a little further south of Porthmadog, with trains operating between Tywyn and Abergynolwyn.
 Both the Ffestiniog and Talyllyn Railways are part of the UNESCO Slate Landscape of Northwest world heritage site.